- Home

 - hair loss or thinning

-- you may also be more likely to catch infections.
+- being more likely to catch infections.

 I found it really beneficial to participate in a clinical trial looking at what combination of treatment worked best for stomach cancer.
 The treatment path I trialled was preoperative chemotherapy, a total gastrectomy, and postoperative chemotherapy.”